Koukyosyumei/EvilProof/MEMO.md

 At the base of any ZKP system is the Circuit Layer, where developers define the core logic of the proof system.
 This is achieved using DSLs, such as Circom or Halo2, which allow the creation of circuits that represent computations.
 These circuits serve two main purposes

 1. To compute output values from inputs.
-2. To define constraints on the witness, which is a representation of all intermediate and output values for a given input.
+2. To define constraints on the witness, which represents all intermediate and output values for a given input.

 ### 2.2 Frontend Layer

-The Frontend Layer acts as the intermediary between the logic defined in the Circuit Layer and the rest of the ZKP system.
+The Frontend Layer is the intermediary between the logic defined in the Circuit Layer and the rest of the ZKP system.
 Its key responsibilities include:

 - Compilation: Translates the circuit into constraints, typically in a format such as R1CS (Rank-1 Constraint System), which is used to define the relationships between variables in a way that can be proved in zero-knowledge.